In 1597, English philosopher Francis Bacon said 'knowledge is power'. Since October of 2000, folding@home has proved that 'power (both

 copy the ISO image to a DVD-writer

-image to the USB caveat: PCs have transitioned from BIOS to UEFI.
-Older BIOS-based systems do not support booting
+use rufus to format an USB stick then copy the ISO image to the USB caveat: newer PCs have transitioned from BIOS to UEFI.
+Older BIOS-based systems do not support booting from a USB stick (strange because you

-from a USB stick (strange because you can connect a USB-based DVD-drive then boot from that)
+can connect a USB-based DVD then boot from that)

 Boot-install CentOS-7 on the 64-bit CPU

-My machines hosted NVIDIA graphics cards (GTX-560 and GTX-960 respectively) so these systems required the correct NVIDIA
+My machines hosted NVIDIA graphics cards (GTX-560 and GTX-960 respectively)

-drivers in order to do GPU-based folding.
+so these systems required the correct NVIDIA drivers in order to do GPU-based folding.
 Why?
-The generic drivers only support video but we also need OpenCL and CUDA
+The generic drivers only support video but folding science requires OpenCL and CUDA

-EASY WAY: First install the nvidia-detect module found at elrepo (Enterprise Linux
+EASY WAY: First install the nvidia-detect module found at elrepo (Enterprise Linux REPOsitory) here ( http://elrepo.org/tiki/tiki-index.php

-that utility to install another elrepo package.
+package.
 The steps look similar to this if you are logged in as root:

-step-1a (install two repos via yum)
+step-1 (install one/two repos via yum)

 activity